rprinz08/hBPF/CONTRIBUTING.md

 be better to use branches.
 Make a new branch to work on each of your tasks, and then push it to GitHub and create a **pull request** once you have it done.
-The purpose of using branches is to avoid messing up with the master branch.
+The purpose of using branches is to avoid messing up with the main branch.

 #### How to use branch to collaborate

-* Update your master branch using:
+* Update your main branch using:

     ```
-    $ git pull origin master
+    $ git pull origin main
     ```

 * Create a new branch using: